 Conclusion: A Personal Story - how the ontological approach has helped me:

-In my desire to be a better leader and parent and to grow spiritually as a Christian, I discovered that when I change my behavior without getting a sense of the kind of person I am (WHO), then under stress, I’ll revert to a behavior that I am conditioned in.
+I discovered that when I change my behavior without getting a sense of the kind of person I am (WHO), then under stress, I’ll revert to behaviors that I am conditioned in.
 This was my blind spot.
 I have been addressing the WHAT without addressing the WHO.

 Through the ontological approach, I discovered a significant difference between “being a listener” and “listening as an action”.
-As I investigated and observed myself as a listener, I saw new possibilities for change.
-I learn to listen through my body and emotions.
-I learn to uncover the body and emotional patterns that are deeply intertwined with my old behaviors.
+I explored new ways of being as a “listener”.
+I started learning to listen through my body and emotions.
+I also uncovered the body and emotional patterns that are deeply intertwined with my old behaviors.

-As I learn to build new emotional habits and build new body dispositions, I now feel happy listening to others (I honestly could not imagine my old self saying this).
+As I learn to embrace an integrated approach to listening, I started building new emotional habits and new body dispositions, The integrated approach to being a listener was transformational.
+I now feel happy listening to others (I honestly could not imagine my old self saying this).
+I am now comfortable with silence.
 I saw improvement in my relationships, especially with my wife and children.
-I assess and feel that I have continued to retain my strengths as a speaker AND I have also increased my range and effectiveness as a coach as I grew as a listener.
 As I experienced a sustained change within me, this transformation also ignited a new passion.
 I’m proud to say, I am now a certified ontological coach.

 Written by Victor Seet